Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Jacobi manifolds and associated algebraic and geometric structures

 \begin{example} \

-\begin{enumerate} \item Any (possibly non-coorientable) contact manifold $(M,C)$ is naturally equipped with an abstract Jacobi structure, with Jacobi bundle given by the (possibly non-trivial) line bundle $TM/C$ (see Section \ref{sec:contact}).
+\begin{enumerate} \item Any (possibly non-coorientable) contact manifold $(M,C)$ is naturally equipped with a Jacobi structure, with Jacobi bundle given by the (possibly non-trivial) line bundle $TM/C$ (see Section \ref{sec:contact}).

 \item Recall that a locally conformal symplectic (l.c.s.) manifold is naturally equipped with a standard Jacobi structure sometimes called the \emph{associated locally conformal Poisson structure}.
-There is a slight generalization of a l.c.s.~manifold in the same spirit as abstract Jacobi manifolds (see Appendix A of \cite{V2014}).
-Call it an \emph{abstract l.c.s.~manifold}.
-Then, any abstract l.c.s.~manifold is naturally equipped with an abstract Jacobi structure \cite{V2014}. \item Let $\{ \om_t\}_{t \in I}$ be a smooth l.c.s.~deformation of a l.c.s.~form $\om_0$ on a manifold $M$, where $I$ is an open interval in $\R$ containing $0$.
+There is a slight generalization of a l.c.s.~manifold in the same spirit as Jacobi manifolds (see Appendix A of \cite{V2014}).
+Call it an \emph{l.c.s.~manifold} as well.
+Then, any l.c.s.~manifold is naturally equipped with a Jacobi structure \cite{V2014}. \item Let $\{ \om_t\}_{t \in I}$ be a smooth l.c.s.~deformation of a l.c.s.~form $\om_0$ on a manifold $M$, where $I$ is an open interval in $\R$ containing $0$.
 Denote by $J_t$ the standard Jacobi structure on $M$ associated with $ \om_t$, and let $\tilde J: C^\infty (M \times I) \times C^\infty (M\times I)\to C^\infty(M\times I)$ be defined by $\tilde J (\tilde g, \tilde f) (x, t) : = J_t (\tilde f (-, t), \tilde g (-, t)) (x)$.
 Then it is not hard to verify that $(M\times I, \tilde J)$ is a standard Jacobi manifold. \end{enumerate} \end{example}